-Those are the areas where weary and discouraged people need to help, in their thinking and functioning.
-And the subject that needs to dominate their thinking and motivate their functioning is one and the same, namely, the supremacy of Jesus.
+And what's the subject that needs to captivate their thinking and motivate their functioning?
+It's one and the same, namely, the supremacy of Jesus.
 Think rightly about Jesus.
 And function rightly in light of Jesus.
 That's what is needed.
 In that order.
 Then and now.

-In AD 49 the Roman emperor, Claudius, expelled from Rome a group of Jewish Christians.
-That meant that the early church was less than 20 years old and already taking it on the chin.
-The book of Hebrews was written about 15 years after this Roman edict (some time in the 60s), and it was addressed to these disillusioned Jewish Christians.
-They were considered traitors by their fellow Jews and social outcasts by the Gentiles because of their belief in Jesus.
+The seed of this discouragement went back to AD 49.
+That's when the Roman emperor, Claudius, expelled from Rome a group of Jewish Christians.
+This meant that the early church was less than 20 years old and already taking it on the chin.

+It was about 15 years after this Roman edict (some time in the 60s), that the Spirit of God guided this preacher to write this epistle to the Hebrews, to encourage these disillusioned Jewish Christians.
+And they needed it, for they were considered traitors by their fellow Jews and social outcasts by the Gentiles because of their belief in Jesus.
 And all it would take to end the opposition was to just give up and go back to their old ways.

-And that's what some of them were thinking about doing.
-Do Christians ever feeling like quitting?
-When you scan the book of Hebrews you see clues that indicate these Christians did.
-The writer exhorts them not to drift away (2:1), to hold on to courage (3:6), not to turn away (3:12), to hold firmly to faith (4:14, 16), to go on to maturity (6:1), not to fall away (6:6), to be diligent to the end (6:11), to remember earlier days when you stood your ground (10:32), to run the race with perseverance (12:1), to endure hardship (12:7), to strengthen feeble arms and weak knees (12:12), and to make every effort to live in peace and be holy (12:14).
+And that's what some of them were considering.
+Do Christians ever feel like throwing in the towel on their faith?
+Yes, at times.
+By scanning the book of Hebrews we see clues that these Christians did.

+The writer exhorts them not to drift away (2:1), to hold on to courage (3:6), not to turn away (3:12), to hold firmly to faith (4:14, 16), to go on to maturity (6:1), not to fall away (6:6), to be diligent to the end (6:11), to remember earlier days when they stood their ground (10:32), to run the race with perseverance (12:1), to endure hardship (12:7), to strengthen feeble arms and weak knees (12:12), and to make every effort to live in peace and be holy (12:14).

-If you want one verse that sums up the charge, it's 10:36, "You need to persevere so that when you have done the will of God, you will receive what he has promised."
+This was their condition.
+So what was needed?
+If you want one verse that sums up what the readers needed to do, it's 10:36.
+Let's look at it.

-Persevere.
-That's what you need to do, says the writer.
-Hang in there.
-Keep going.
-And then you'll receive the promise.
+"For you have need of endurance [NIV 'You need to persevere'], so that when you have done the will of God you may receive what is promised."
+Endurance.
+That's what is needed, says the writer.
+The capacity to hang in there, to keep going, to persevere.
+Do that, and then you'll receive the promise.